Honoring the Paupers Memorial Project

 The dedication ceremony was very well-attended.
 There was amazing music.
 Those who attended participated by placing a flower upon each grave.
 It warms my heart to know that there is a monument in place that provides information in regard to those buried at the site.
 Many thanks to all who supported this long-time goal.
 We did it.

-THE MEMORIAL WAS CRAFTED BY ARTHUR'S MEMORIAL IN NORTH CONWAY, NH.
+THE MEMORIAL WAS CRAFTED BY ARTHUR'S MEMORIAL IN CENTER CONWAY, NH.

 Music offerings: Local Singer-Songwriter, Anna Trevor;

 Violinist - Shelby Trevor; and Vocalist - Mariel Brewster;

 The Silver Lake Hospice Singers under the direction of Mary Edes Kull.

 Great Article in The Conway Daily Sun by Tom Eastman

 The dedication ceremony was held at the site on Saturday, June 17th at 1:00.

 64 Old Granite Road*, Ossipee, NH.
 (Between Routes 16 and 28.)